 Approached by IBM in 1980 to develop a 16-bit operating system for its new personal computer, Gates referred the computer giants to Gary Kildall of Digital Research Inc. However, Kildall was out flying his plane when the IBM reps showed up, and his wife and business partner, Dorothy, balked at signing a non-disclosure agreement.
 Realizing that an opportunity was slipping away, Gates leased a similar operating system from another company and repackaged it as DOS for IBM.
 The development paved the way for Microsoft to become the dominant name in PC operating systems through MS-DOS and then Windows, and helped its president become a billionaire by age 31.

-He met his wife, Melinda, at Microsoft
+He met his ex-wife, Melinda, at Microsoft

 A recent Duke graduate, Melinda French sat next to the company bigwig at an Expo trade-fair dinner, recalling him as "funnier than I thought he'd be."
 A few months later they crossed paths in a Microsoft car park, and Gates asked her out on a date... in two weeks.
 French rebuffed him, noting that she had no idea what she was doing in two weeks, but she relented when Gates called an hour later and asked to meet that night.
 Their relationship was an open secret within the company for years, but the veil was lifted by the time they became engaged in 1993, and they were married in Hawaii on New Year's Day 1994.
 They announced the end of their marriage in May 2021.

 He's made his share of lavish purchases